pulimento/TTGO-T-Display-esphome-sample/README.md

 ## Future ideas in mind

 - Underclock ESP?
+Possible from C++.
+ESP32.cpp, ESP.getCpuFreqMHz().
+Could also be set.
-- Power off screen
+- Power off screen (viewing [this PR](https://github.com/esphome/esphome/pull/918/files), it would be possible to digitally disable the backlight
 - Pages
 - Report battery correctly when charging